Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-2_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-Bob makes a sequence using the following rule: ‘double and subtract $3$’.
+Bob makes a sequence using the following rule: 'double and subtract $3$'.
 If the first number in his sequence is $5$, what will the fifth number in his sequence be?

 - $157$